 Shootout win keeps Stars perfect on season vs. Avalanche

 Dallas wasted no time getting on the board just 1:08 into the game.
-Radulov, who missed the previous two games with a lower-body injury, extended his point streak to seven games when his back-handed pass found Seguin, who was in an easy position to score his 11th goal of the season.
+Radulov, who missed the previous two games with a lower-body injury, tallied a point in the seventh straight game in which he has played when his back-handed pass found Seguin, who was in easy position to score his 11th goal of the season.
 Colorado, meanwhile, got its first goal with 1:02 left in the opening period.
 Compher drove unchecked to the net and put a sliding puck past Bishop in dribbling fashion.

 The Avalanche took the lead after taking advantage of a Dallas turnover near its own blue line.
 Eventually, Cole got the puck, skated into the slot and slipped one through the legs of Bishop to make it 2-1 with 12:41 left in the second.
 In the second period, Colorado shined while producing 19 shots on goal after recording just eight in the first 20 minutes.